mikepattyn/dartaculous/firebase_admin/README.md

-Firebase Authorization Administration based on the [official Firebase Admin GO SDK](https://firebase.google.com/docs/auth/admin).
+Firebase Administration based on the [official Firebase Admin GO SDK](https://firebase.google.com/docs/auth/admin).

 ## Features

 Exposes the [official Firebase Admin GO SDK](https://firebase.google.com/docs/auth/admin) to Dart to enable the usage of that SDK on the server.

-Currently the following methods are implemented:
-- createUser
-- updateUser
-- deleteUser
-- getUser
-- getUserByEmail
-- getUserByPhoneNumber
-- setCustomClaims
-- getCustomClaims
-- revokeRefreshTokens
-- verifyIdToken
-- verifyIDTokenAndCheckRevoked
-- createCustomTokenWithClaims
-- createCustomToken

 ## Considerations before using

-The purpose of this package, as an alternative to other implementations, was to have as much of an official Firebase Auth Admin SDK on the server possible.
+The purpose of this package, as an alternative to other implementations, was to have parts of the official Firebase Admin SDK on the server possible.
 Since at the time of this writing there is no official Firebase Dart Admin SDK, the closest approach was to use the official GO SDK and expose it to Dart via FFI - Foreign Function Interface.

 While there is some extra confidence by exposing an official SDK, there is a caveat to this implementation that you should be aware of.